AdobeDocs/analytics-platform.ko-KR/help/use-cases/call-center.md

 wanted to understand when someone interacts with a facet, whats the highest percentage of people that abandon that channel to call them. not from volume perspective, but percentage perspective.

-use sequential segmentation, but you lose the ability to use attribution IQ
+use sequential filters, but you lose the ability to use attribution IQ

 ## What to do when you've found insight -->